-An increase has been noted in measles cases in California in early 2014.
-The majority of case-patients were unvaccinated.
-Although measles is no longer endemic in the United States, measles epidemics overseas have resulted in imported cases and resulting secondary cases.
+California has been experiencing a measles outbreak in early 2015.
+Most Bay Area Counties have reported measles cases.
+Although no measles cases have been reported in San Francisco residents in 2014 or so far in 2015, a Contra Costa County resident rode BART to San Francisco and worked in San Francisco on 2/4/15-2/6/15 during his/her infectious period.
+The majority of case-patients in California's current outbreak for whom vaccination status is known were unvaccinated.
+Although measles is no longer endemic in the United States, measles epidemics overseas have resulted in imported cases and resulting secondary cases and outbreaks.
 In addition, undetected community transmission may occur.
-Measles should be a consideration in patients presenting with fever and morbilliform or maculopapular rash, especially those with a recent travel history.
-There were two confirmed measles cases in San Francisco residents reported in 2013; however, no measles cases have been reported in San Francisco so far in 2014.
+Measles should be a consideration in patients presenting with fever and morbilliform or maculopapular rash.